Mike Toglia Preview, Player Props: Rockies vs. White Sox

 Mike Toglia At The Plate

-- Toglia is batting .164 with four doubles, two home runs and eight walks.
+- Toglia is batting .159 with four doubles, two home runs and 10 walks.

-- This year, Toglia has tallied at least one hit in 16 of 33 games (48.5%), and had multiple hits twice.
+- This season, Toglia has posted at least one hit in 16 of 34 games (47.1%), and had multiple hits twice.

-- He has hit a home run in two of 33 games played this season, and in 1.7% of his plate appearances.
+- He has hit a long ball in two of 34 games played this season, and in 1.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.